 Certainly!
 To those that don’t understand what PR is, they feel that it is a disposable or unnecessary piece of the public image puzzle.
 I work very hard to build each client relationship on trust and keep them informed on the status of their media health.
 Securing good media opportunities maintains client belief in our work.

 Every business, brand or talent can benefit from having a good PR firm on their team.
 After all, the illustrious Bill Gates is quoted as saying, “If I had one dollar left, I’d spend it on PR.”
+Do you agree?

 I subscribe to that philosophy!

 How do you use social media for your event planning or for attracting customers?